 “Research is what I’m doing when I don’t know what I’m doing.” – Wernher Von Braun

 Among all the research being done in the world, some very important work is performed right in our neck of the woods, that is― in New England.
-More specifically it is being carried out by one of our customers, Boston University (aka BU)―located in the lovely city of Boston, Massachusetts.
-The work BU’s Center for Global Health & Development (CGHD) is doing is outstanding and without it, we wouldn’t be making important advancements in research to ensure the health and survival of newborns in Zambia, a country in southern Africa.
+The work the unisversity’s Center for Global Health & Development (CGHD) is doing is outstanding and without it, we wouldn’t be making important advancements in research to ensure the health and survival of newborns in Zambia, a country in southern Africa.

 Per our contacts with the CGHD at Boston University: